-Southeastern Public Library System of Oklahoma provides health insurance to all employees regularly scheduled to work more than 24 hours per week, per the requirements of our insurance provider.
-SEPLSO will pay the entire premiums for Health Choice's High health insurance plan, Dental and Basic Life.
+Southeast Oklahoma Library System provides health insurance to all employees regularly scheduled to work more than 24 hours per week, per the requirements of our insurance provider.
+SEOLS will pay the entire premiums for Health Choice's High health insurance plan, Dental and Basic Life.
 Employees may add vision insurance and additional life coverage at their own expense and eligibility.

-Employees may add spouse and dependent coverage under the limits of the provider's policies if they agree to allow SEPLSO to automatically deduct the costs from their paycheck.
+Employees may add spouse and dependent coverage under the limits of the provider's policies if they agree to allow SEOLS to automatically deduct the costs from their paycheck.